hamed-shirbandi/HiGolang/README.md

 # Learning new programming language
 Hello, I've been thinking about learning new language to see the software world with a different eye except C# and finally I can do it while I am free of working.
-I thing learning new programming language is somthing like learning new speacking language.
-You can know more culcher, comunicate with more pepole, learn new things and ...
+I think learning new programming language is something like learning new speaking language.
+You can know more cultures, communicate with more people, learn new things and improve.

 # Why GoLang?
 At the first I started with python.
 I did some little stuff with it but to be honest I didn't like it to continue, perhaps for the differences between Python and C# that made it hard to me to migrate.
 Python was a good language but I was adictted to C# :)